dekoza/mtgpl/SCG.rst

    Enchanted creature gets +1/+2 and has vigilance.

-   When a creature with converted mana cost 6 or greater enters the battlefield, you may return Dragon Scales from your graveyard to the battlefield attached to that creature.
+   When a creature with mana value 6 or greater enters the battlefield, you may return Dragon Scales from your graveyard to the battlefield attached to that creature.

 :mtgtip:`Dragonstalker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/8/58017ff1-74d2-4be2-976a-8dff53e16150.jpg?1562529448|https://scryfall.com/card/scg/11/dragonstalker?utm_source=api>`